Natallllyyy333/finance_manager/README.md

 ### Frameworks & Tools

+- [Python](https://www.python.org/) was used as the core programming language for backend logic and data processing
+- [Flask](https://flask.palletsprojects.com/) was used as a web framework to create the application interface and handle routing
 - [Diagrams.net](https://app.diagrams.net/) was used to draw program flowchart
 - [Git](https://git-scm.com/) was used for version control within VSCode to push the code to GitHub
 - [GitHub](https://github.com/) was used as a remote repository to store project code